andrew/ultimate-awesome/README.md

 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-SLAM-algorithm](https://github.com/Hardy-Uint/awesome-SLAM-algorithm) - SLAM algorithm.
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
-- [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
-Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [awesome-camel-k](https://github.com/ikwattro/awesome-camel-k) - Centralised list of resources about Apache Camel K.
 - [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.
 - [awesome-frontend-learning-resource](https://github.com/Jacky-Summer/awesome-frontend-learning-resource) - 📒 收集整理前端优质文章、学习工具与网站、优质信息源推荐，持续更新.